Germán Busch: Contemporary analysis

 The family of Germán Busch's father, Pablo Busch, also support the theory that Busch's death was an assassination by his in-laws in the Carmona family.
 According to Lila Ávila Busch, Germán's niece, when her grandfather, Pablo Busch, received at his residence in Genoa the telegram informing him of the death of Busch, he threw it angrily stating that "This is the work of the Carmona".
 Herlan Vaca Díez, Busch's nephew, claims that his uncle Gustavo Busch, Germán's brother, spoke with the butler who attended the party during which Busch died.
 "He always said that Carmona had not only killed Germán, but had also killed another person before".
 Robert Brockmann pushed against these claims, saying, "did Pablo know, thousands of miles away, that the Carmona had murdered Germán?
 How did he know?" and that "The alluded role of the butler Medina is tenuous at best".

-Augusto Céspedes, in his work The Hanging President, stated that "Busch's suicide was so opportune for the large miners that even today it makes us presume a strategic assassination".
+Augusto Céspedes, in his work The Hanged President, stated that "Busch's suicide was so opportune for the large miners that even today it makes us presume a strategic assassination".
 Nevertheless, contemporary historians such as Brockmann state that the narrative of suicide is the most maintainable.
 According to Brockmann, "The thorough on-site police investigation, which proves the suicide, is lightly dismissed.
 In Bolivia, where it is impossible to keep a secret, it would not be feasible to build and maintain such an elaborate lie for almost eight decades".
-Brockmann also points to the fact that between 1938 and 1939 Busch had attempted to commit suicide at least six times "So when you add up the police records, the testimony of the witnesses you realize that there is a significant tendency for him to commit suicide".
+Brockmann also points to the fact that between 1938 and 1939 Busch had attempted to commit suicide at least six times: "So when you add up the police records, the testimony of the witnesses you realize that there is a significant tendency for him to commit suicide".

 Legacy

-Robert Brockmann describes Busch as "like the Greek (semi) gods or heroes [...]
+Robert Brockmann describes Busch as "like the Greek demigods or heroes [...]
 Everything he touched took on enormous impulses, unsuspected ramifications, and caused great changes, whether Busch intended that or not".
 "Without doubt, he is part of the national mythology".
 While Herbert S. Klein describes his political leadership as "incapable of coherent, concentrated direction", he also states that Busch's administration allowed for more reformist ideas to gain a voice on the national stage for the very first time, marking "the end of national consensus and the beginning of uncompromising class conflict in Bolivia [..., which] would ultimately lead to the Bolivian National Revolution of April 1952".

 Colonel Alberto Natusch, who ruled Bolivia for 16 days in November 1979, was Busch's nephew.
 Germán Busch had four children; three sons, Germán, Orlando, and Waldo, and one daughter, Gloria.
-She was born in 1940, a year after Busch's death.
+She was born in 1940, the year after Busch's death.